hanshuebner/html-scrabble/README.md

 dictionary functionality, as we are playing without a dictionary and want to keep it that way.

+## Features

+* Two to four players
+* German, English and French letter sets
+* Written in JavaScript, runs in browser
+* Scalable user interface
+* Desktop notification support
+* Moderate sound effects
+* Tile placement by clicking, drag&drop or keyboard entry
+* Chat
+* Standard Scrabble rules including "Challenge" with simple penalty
+* No dictionary enforced
+* Player online status display
+* Participation in multiple games from one browser possible
+* Uses node.js on the server
+* No database required, no deployment complexities

 ## Limitations

 * Human players only.
 No computer players are available.